 Eat at one of the Best Restaurants in Laguna Beach

-One of the best parts of Laguna Beach is the high ratio of sunny days and mild weather, providing outdoor eating experiences on an almost daily basis.
+One of the best parts of Laguna Beach is the high ratio of sunny days and mild weather, providing outdoor eating experiences almost daily.
 Combined with ocean views and high-quality ingredients, it’s easy to find great dining experiences in Laguna Beach.

 Start with breakfast at The Orange Inn or Driftwood Kitchen.
-The Orange Inn regularly rates as the town’s favorite go-to eating spot and is a local surfer favorite.
+The Orange Inn is regularly rated as the town’s favorite go-to eating spot and is a local surfer favorite.
 Get there early and prepare to wait a bit; parking and seating are limited at The Orange Inn.

 Only a few blocks south of The Orange Inn, you’ll find Driftwood Kitchen.
-Ocean views, fresh organic food, and large portions are what make this spot another local favorite.
+Ocean views, fresh organic food, and large portions make this spot another local favorite.

-For lunch, you can stick with Urth Cafe which is always a crowd-pleaser.
+You can stick with Urth Cafe for lunch, which is always a crowd-pleaser.
 It’s on Pacific Coast Highway across the street from Laguna Art Museum.
-Urth Cafe has a great outdoor patio with great food and incredible people watching.
+Urth Cafe has a great outdoor patio with great food and incredible people-watching.

 For a more budget-friendly restaurant for brunch or lunch, you can visit Urth Cafe’s neighbor, Number Three Restaurant.
-This restaurant has very few options but everything is delicious and surprisingly cost-effective, especially for Laguna Beach.
+This restaurant has few options, but everything is delicious and surprisingly cost-effective, especially for Laguna Beach.

 Sweet treats are easy to come by in Laguna Beach.
 You’ll find La Macaron on the Pacific Coast Highway directly across from Main Beach.
 You can find all types of French treats, but most notably, their variety of delicious macarons, hence the name.

-You’ll find the best gelato at Gelato Paradiso, which is in a quaint, European-style shopping area, or at Dolce Gelato, a block from Main Beach on Broadway Street.
+You’ll find the best gelato at Gelato Paradiso, a quaint, European-style shopping area, or at Dolce Gelato, a block from Main Beach on Broadway Street.

 Enjoy Art in Laguna Beach